 There’s a buggy park, lowered volume, soft lighting and free movement during the screening, with a spot of shopping for afters.

 New for 2020, the Curzon group of very stylish cinemas have opened their theatres to babies and their carers on Tuesdays at 11 am.

 Tickets are £10.50 and include a hot drink and a slice of the all-important cake.

-Where is your favourite place to go for some baby-friendly cinema?
+Where is your favourite place to go for some baby cinema in London?